4 Mother Animals Who Adopted Babies of Different Species

 Editor’s note: This post is a Care2 favorite.
 It was originally published on October 9.
 2012.
 Enjoy!

 Humans aren’t the only ones who adopt babies of other species — like kittens and puppies.
 Animals do it too.

-Non-human animals aren’t usually credited with emotions like generosity or empathy, but those are the simplest explanations for the decisions of cats, pigs, tigers, and many others to adopt babies who not only were not theirs genetically, but were a different species entirely.
+Non-human animals aren’t usually credited with emotions like generosity or empathy, but those may be the simplest explanations for the decisions of cats, pigs, tigers and many others to adopt babies from an entirely different species.

 One example is a cat who adopted a baby squirrel into her litter of kittens.
-The cat, Emmy, adopted, suckled, and raised the squirrel, Rocky, as her own.
+Emmy suckled and raised the squirrel, Rocky, as her own.
 Rocky blended right in with his siblings, even learning to purr when stroked.

 Another cat adopted a needy rabbit.